ardanlabs/gotraining/05-using_pointers/readme.md

 ## Using Pointers

 I like to think of types as having one of two natures.
-One nature a type can exhibit represents data values that should not shared.
-Functions and methods perform operations on these data values by accepting copies and produce new data values as their result.
-Values based on the built-in types exhibit this nature.
-User defined types can also exhibit this nature, such as types that represent values like time or coordinates.
-I consider these types and their data values to be primitive in nature.

-The other nature a type can exhibit represents a data value that should be shared.
-This could be a data value that represents a document from a database.
-Once a data value of this type is created, passing copies to a function or method is not intuitive.
-Sometimes a data value of a given type is not safe to be copied and must be shared.
-This could be a data value that abstracts an operating system resource like a file.
-Passing copies of this type of data   value to a function or method can have serious consequences.
-I consider these types and their data values to be complex in nature.
+One nature is a type that represents a data value that should not be shared.
+Data values that are created using a built-in or reference type exhibit this primitive nature.
+These data values should always be passed using copies of the original.
+The other nature is a type that should be shared.
+Data values that are created using struct types exhibit this nature in most cases.
+These data values should always be passed by sharing them with a pointer.

-Understanding the nature of a type will help you determine not only how to implement your methods, but also how to implement functions that create and work with values of different types.
+However, struct types can also exhibit a primitive nature like the built-in and reference types do.
+Struct types that represent time or coordinate data values are a good example of this.
+Understanding the nature of a type will help you determine how best to pass your data values between methods and functions.

 ## Notes